kash-dotcom/better_barnsley_bonds/bbbREADME.md

 * **User Experience** – The website should enhance UX by having all other content fade when the menu is selected.

+* **Navigation** – The website should support navigation around the site by underlining the page in the menu.

 * **Application support** – The website should have a whole page dedicated to getting help with applications, funding and project idea development.

 * **Legal** – The website should have a GDPR pop-up.